andy-tan7/andy-tan7.github.io/readme.md

 * Andrew Etter's book, [Modern Technical Writing].

 ## Authors and Acknowledgements
 Credit to me (Andy Tan) for writing this article, and to the various contributors of the [Slate] Jekyll theme.
 Also, special thanks to my peers in Group 7 for providing peer review: Faith de Leon, Michael Bathie, Koye Fatoki, and Tuan Le.
+Also, thanks to Andrew Etter for writing an excellent book on technical writing.

 ## FAQ